CyberGen49/web-resources/v2/README.md

 ## Using themes
 Tropical comes with 10 different themes.
 To make your site to look right, you **must** add one of the theme classes to your `body` element.
 Valid theme classes are `lightpurple`, `lightblue`, `lightgreen`, `lightyellow`, `lightmuted`, `darkpurple`, `darkblue`, `darkgreen`, `darkyellow`, and `darkmuted`.

-You can find more information (primary hue, recommended meta `theme-color` and canon theme names) in the [themes.json](themes.json) file.

-Different theme classes can be applied to child elements should you wish to use a different theme for a portion of your site.
+Theme classes can even be applied to child elements should you wish to use a different theme for a portion of your site, like a sidebar.

+You can find more information (primary hue, recommended meta `theme-color` and proper theme names) in the [themes.json](themes.json) file.

+### Developing with themes
+Every theme has the same set of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).

+`b0` through `b5` and `f4` through `f1` define the theme's background and foreground colours. `b0` is the darkest background colour, and `f1` is the lightest foreground (text) colour in dark themes, for example.

+By default, `f1` is used for text, and `b1` is used for the page background.

+If you want to always use a light colour regardless of theme, for example, there are separate `l*` properties, ranging from `l0` to `l9`, which hold the theme's background and foreground colours from darkest to lightest.

+In other words, `l9` will be a bright colour and `l0` will be a dark colour regardless of whether the theme is dark or not.

+Each theme also has sets of colour properties ranging from `0` to `5` in `red`, `orange`, `yellow`, `green`, and `blue`.
+For example, `blue0` is a dark blue, and `red5` is a light red.
+These properties range from dark to light regardless of the theme.

 ## Utility CSS
 Tropical ships with a handful of useful CSS classes for making flex layouts and applying different colour meanings.